 Conceptually speaking, the APM process is simple.
 An application inventory is taken, it is evaluated and a disposition for each application is determined.
 The steps are as follows:

 Once the applications have been inventoried and scored, the evaluation must be completed.
 While there are numerous metrics and approaches to assessing the application portfolio – we provide a typical one here.
 TV, BV, ACO and Risk described below offer a reasonable cross-section of attribute groupings.
 These cross-sections are described as follows:

 Ultimately, these 4 quantities will enable an enterprise to understand the condition of an application in terms of its technological and business status, its recurring operation and support costs as well as a measure of risk to indicate the expected quality of those estimations.

 This set of information is reviewed against set criteria to determine an application's disposition.
 Once a disposition is assigned, more specific actions can be employed for each application.
 Figure 1 plots BV vs TV in a typical bubble diagram and displays a basic 4 quadrant graphic with these areas identified.
 The relative size of the applications circle is proportional to ACO and its color (green, yellow, red) indicates the application’s risk score.

 Invest: Warrants additional investments required to move towards an 'Maintain' status.

-Maintain: Aligned with functional and technical requirements and architectural standards.
+Maintain: Aligned with functional, technical and architectural standards.

 Replace: Investment in prioritized functionality and operational environment.
-Not targeted to move toward architected status.
+Not targeted to move toward 'maintained' status.

 Retire: Targeted for retirement.